-Audience members should inform the audience services in advance as to whether they have a disability and what facilities they require.
+Audience members should inform the audience ticketing service in advance as to whether they have a disability and what facilities they require.
 The facilities may include induction loops, signers, access for wheelchairs or support frames, facilities for carers/assistants or access for guide dogs.

-Audience services must ensure that they liaise with the Resource Manager in advance to provide details on how disabled members are being accommodated.
+The Audience Security Event team must ensure that they liaise with the Production Resource Manager in advance to provide details on how disabled members are being accommodated.
 This may include: